Rent-Stabilized ApartmentsUniversity Heights, Bronx

 Frequently Asked Questions

-Is University Heights a good neighborhood for rent-stabilized apartment hunters?
+Is University Heights actually a good fit for someone looking for a rent-stabilized apartment?

 Check a specific University Heights address